-If someone in your care starts to have uncontrollable movements, they may not be aware of them.
-They also may not know that help is available.
+If someone in your care begins moving in ways you don’t recognize, they may not even be aware of these movements.
+And they may not know that help is available.

 Caregivers need support, too

 If you’re caring for someone with TD, make sure you’re not forgetting to take care of yourself as well!
 Studies show that caregivers often neglect their own health due to the challenge of caring for others.

 Discover helpful resources, including organizations that support TD and mental health.
 Many advocacy groups have specific resources for caregivers.Get resources